QMrpy/OpenGL-Boost-RL_learning/README.md

 This repository contains some code samples to self-learn OpenGL, Boost C++ and RL.

-## Steps to build the code on Linux (Ubuntu 20.04)
+## Steps to build the code on Linux (Ubuntu)

-1. Install the required libraries.
+1. Assuming that CMake is installed, install the required libraries.
     ```
     sudo apt-get install mesa-utils libglfw3 libglfw3-dev libglew-dev libglm-dev
     ```